Blog

 Alternative Solutions for Scaling Applications

-Qovery is a DevOps automation tool that simplifies the deployment of applications to cloud infrastructure.
+Qovery is a Kubernetes management platform that simplifies the deployment of applications to cloud infrastructure.
 It allows developers to easily deploy their applications on AWS and other cloud service providers.

 Qovery helps growing businesses and enterprises manage increasing costs and complexity when scaling applications for an increased workload.
 Qovery benefits businesses in many ways.
 Let’s go through them one by one.